e3modelling/OPEN-PROM/tutorials/15_Pushing technologies through maturity factors.md

 entry per technology, region and window: a later entry wins where two overlap, even at `def`.

 Levels can be edited in the same way, e.g. `maturity_factors.levels.high`.
+That redefines `high` for the whole row, so every change using `high` moves together.
+To change one technology only, set its `mult` instead.

 ### A complete example